See legend below for number descriptions.

 GOLF CARTS (1a, 1b, 3): Responsible for receiving carts from the supplier, labeling each cart, and distributing carts daily to those volunteers who require the use of a cart, making sure that all carts are turned in and secured each evening, and inventorying and assembling all carts for return to the supplier after the tournament.
 Volunteers will be needed to work approximately 2 days before the tournament and up to 2 days after the tournament.
 Volunteers are required to be able to operate a golf cart, also be able to check and fill gas tanks on gas carts.
 A great perk for volunteers on this committee is that you will be able to watch a lot of golf.
 Monday – Sunday

-GOLF CHANNEL SPOTTER (3, 4): Multiple duties that might include walking with a group of players and relaying shot information back to the Golf Channel, assisting with on-course microphones or hand held cameras, or driving on-air personalities on the course.
+GOLF CHANNEL SPOTTER (3, 4): CLOSED Multiple duties that might include walking with a group of players and relaying shot information back to the Golf Channel, assisting with on-course microphones or hand held cameras, or driving on-air personalities on the course.
 Volunteers must be familiar with golf, able to walk the course, drive golf carts, and must agree to work all three days of the official rounds.
 This committee is reserved for volunteers pre-appointed to the Golf Channel Spotter committee.
 Friday – Sunday

 HONORARY OBSERVER (4): Assist with implementation and operation of tournament guests granted access to walk inside the ropes.
 Assist with logistics, credential distribution, guidelines, escorting guests to #1 and/or #10 tee, and photo distribution process.
 This committee is reserved for volunteers pre-appointed to the Honorary Observer committee.
 Friday – Sunday